 6.6.4.2.5.2 Protection of DTT

 In certain regions the following requirement may apply for protection of DTT.
-For BS type 1-C or BS type 1-H operating in Band n20, the level of emissions in the band 470-790 MHz, measured in an 8 MHz filter bandwidth on centre frequencies Ffilter according to table 6.6.4.2.5.2-1, shall not exceed the maximum emission level PEM,N declared by the manufacturer.
+For BS type 1-C or BS type 1-H operating in Band n20, the level of emissions in the band 470-790 MHz, measured in an 8 MHz filter bandwidth on centre frequencies Ffilter according to table 6.6.4.2.5.2-1, a basic limit PEM,N is declared by the manufacturer.
 This requirement applies in the frequency range 470-790 MHz even though part of the range falls in the spurious domain.